charlesbreton/charlesbreton.github.io/index.md

 ethnic diversity as well as Canadian politics.
 I am interested in the role that policies play in intergroup attitudes, especially as it pertains to immigration.
 Indirectly, these policies can also affect social norms.

 Methodologically, my work is mostly quantitative and is based both on observational and experimental data.
-I have designed and conducted several large-scale surveys and survey experiments and I am now integrating experiments that take place in a lab setting to my research designs.
+I have designed and conducted several large-scale surveys and survey experiments and I am now integrating experiments that take place in a lab setting into my current projects.

 This website is under construction, some of the links and content may not work properly.